Uzbek NYC terror suspect entered U.S. under Diversity Visa Program

 If, as seems certain, congressional Democrats resist, they need to be called out.
 In this regard, it’s worth noting that the Diversity Visa Program, through which the terrorist who slayed New Yorkers today came to America, was formulated by New York’s own Chuck Schumer when he was in the House.

-By contrast, President Trump and Sen. Tom Cotton have called for an end to the program.
+By contrast, President Trump and, as noted above, Sen. Tom Cotton have called for an end to the program.